open-wc/open-wc/packages/codelabs/src/intermediate/lit.md

 ## Setup

 In this codelab, we will build a brewery app.
-This is a great exercise to learn the intermediate parts of lit.
+This is a great exercise to learn the intermediate parts of Lit.

 You can follow this codelab using anything that can display a simple HTML page.
 For the best editing experience, we recommend setting this up using your favorite IDE.
 Alternatively, you can use an online code editor like [jsbin](https://jsbin.com/?html,output), [stackblitz](https://stackblitz.com/) or [webcomponents.dev](https://webcomponents.dev/).